KR1ISTIN/Employee-Tracker/README.md

 # Employee-Tracker

 ## Description
 Employee Tracker was built for an example on how to use inquirer to gather data and use MYSQL2 to update a database.
-In addition, I furthered my understanding on how to immplement the DRY method approach in coding along wtih creating a database, tables, and seeding the table.
+In addition, I furthered my understanding on how to implement the DRY method approach in coding along wtih creating a database, tables, and seeding the table.

 ## Table of Contents